cecat/WeatherStation/src/WeatherStationAdaFruit/README.md

 a new “Output” section of the window that will appear below the code.

 If you don't see errors, then compile and upload the sketch to the board.
-To do this, select the *right-arrow* icon in upper left, which will (again) compile the code and then upload to your carrier board.
+To do this, select the *right-arrow* icon in upper left of the sketch window, which will compile the *Blink* sketch and then upload it to your carrier board.

-If you have successfully completed all steps to this point you should see the blue LED blinking on/off for 1s intervals.
+**If you have successfully completed all steps to this point you should see the blue LED blinking on/off for 1s intervals.**

 ## 3. Set up and Run the Weather Station Code